dotnet/docs/docs/framework/wcf/feature-details/streaming-message-transfer.md

  Operations that occur across a streamed transport can have a contract with at most one input or output parameter.
 That parameter corresponds to the entire body of the message and must be a <xref:System.ServiceModel.Channels.Message>, a derived type of <xref:System.IO.Stream>, or an <xref:System.Xml.Serialization.IXmlSerializable> implementation.
 Having a return value for an operation is equivalent to having an output parameter.

- Some [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] features, such as reliable messaging, transactions, and SOAP message-level security, rely on buffering messages for transmissions.
+ Some WCF features, such as reliable messaging, transactions, and SOAP message-level security, rely on buffering messages for transmissions.
 Using these features may reduce or eliminate the performance benefits gained by using streaming.
 To secure a streamed transport, use transport-level security only or use transport-level security plus authentication-only message security.

  SOAP headers are always buffered, even when the transfer mode is set to streamed.
 The headers for a message must not exceed the size of the `MaxBufferSize` transport quota.
 For more information about this setting, see [Transport Quotas](../../../../docs/framework/wcf/feature-details/transport-quotas.md).